 After all, “History shows that epidemics have been the great resetter of countries’ economy and social fabric.”
 (50)

-This time, however, it’s not about resetting a country’s economy.
+This time, however, it’s not about resetting one country’s economy.
 Global problems require global solutions.

 “A vacuum of global governance and the rise of various forms of nationalism make it more difficult to deal with the outbreak.”
 (128)